omahs/jelly-verse-contracts/docs/StakingUml.md

     B->>B: Updates internal states (freezePeriod)
     B->>B: Updates Metadata for NFT
-    B->>A: Emit event (Chest freeze period extended) Note over A: Has Extended Freeze Period for the Chest (and voting power)
+    B->>A: Emit event (Chest freeze period extended) Note over A: Has Extended Freeze Period for the Chest<br/> (and voting power)

 ```
 4. Add JLY to Chest (frozen or unfrozen)